Ngaio Health

 Picture

-As adults, we often develop a strong rational (top-down) understanding of ourselves.
+As adults, many of us develop a strong rational understanding of ourselves.
 We know our history.
 We can explain our patterns.
-We use reason to understand why things are the way they are — and that insight matters.
+We may have spent years thinking carefully about why we are the way we are.
+That insight matters.

 Picture